Divorce Jurisdiction: Where You File Matters

 For example, if your spouse lives in California, she can file there.
 If you both agree, you can file wherever you please.

 In most cases, the state where the papers are ultimately filed maintains jurisdiction.
-This presents something to think about when considering filing.
+This presents something to consider when filing.
 Timing may also be a factor.

 Related Reading: Preparing for a Consultation With a Divorce Lawyer